bpamos/tfmodule-create-tester-node/README.md

 # tfmodule-create-tester-node
-Terraform modules to create a tester node for Redis Enterprise Cluster.
+Terraform modules to create a Tester node for a Redis Enterprise Cluster.

-Assuming user already has an up and running cluster deployed in an AWS VPC.
+Assuming the user already has an up and running cluster deployed in an AWS VPC.

-The user can take this current subnet azs, subnet ids, and security group id, input them as variables and deploy a test node.
+The user can take their current `subnet azs`, `subnet ids`, and `security group id`, input them as variables and deploy a test node.

 **Test Node Options:**
 * Create Tester node with Redis OSS and Memtier Benchmark installed.